prashantgawali/helloprashant/TREC-2013-Track-Guidelines.md

 ## Real-time Adhoc Task

 In the real-time search task, the user issues a query at a time T.  Systems must rank tweets posted up to this time that are relevant to the user's information need.
 Due to the nature of microblogs, it is likely that relevance will have a temporal dimension, but this is by no means guaranteed nor is it operationalized.
 Thus, the system should answer a query by providing a list of relevant tweets ranked in decreasing order of predicted relevance.
-Participating groups should return their top 10,000 tweets published prior to and including the query time defined by the topic.
-Evaluation will then be conducted by standard IR effectiveness measures (to be determined, but along the lines of P@30, R-Precision, etc.).
+Participating groups should return their top 1000 tweets published prior to and including the query time defined by the topic.
+Evaluation will then be conducted by standard IR effectiveness measures.
+At a minimum we will assess mean average precision and precision@30.

 When scoring tweets, systems should favor relevant and highly informative tweets about the query topic.
 For this year, the "novelty" between tweets will again not be considered.